-Covenant School Shooting: Nashville shooter didn’t target specific people, police say
+Covenant school shooting: Nashville shooter didn’t target specific people, police say

 “[Hale’s] parents were under the impression that [Hale] did not own any more weapons.
 But [Hale] had been hiding weapons in the house,” said Drake.

-The chief said that yesterday, Hale was seen leaving their family home and was asked about a red bag they were carrying but that ultimately, Hale’s family — who the chief acknowledged are also grieving the loss of a loved one — didn’t think anything of it.
+The chief said that on Monday, Hale was seen leaving their family home and was asked about a red bag they were carrying but that, ultimately, Hale’s family — who, the chief acknowledged, are also grieving the loss of a loved one — didn’t think anything of it.

 Police have given unclear information on Hale’s gender.
 For hours Monday, police identified the shooter as a woman.
 At a late afternoon press conference, the police chief said Hale was transgender.
 After the news conference, police spokesperson Don Aaron declined to elaborate on how Hale identified.